Hostile Takeover

 The hunger smells the oil, and a drooling mouth bites and tears.
 The prey’s abdomen is split down the middle, gushing the last mouthfuls.
 And an empty maw devours.

-It needs to get somewhere cool, away from the terrible brightness, and it half remembered a plan, more of a tactical flailing, her desperate last resort.
+It needs to get somewhere cool, away from the terrible brightness, and it half remembered a plan, more of a tactical flailing, a desperate last resort.

 As it drinks the oil, it empties itself in turn, overriding warnings to fuel one last special movement of metal wings.